 - Read more details about our airport parking tactics

-The cheapest SFO parking long term rates are often from off-site lots
+The cheapest parking at SFO is with off-site long term lots

 Located around the San Francisco airport are a number of independent parking facilities that often have significantly cheaper parking costs than SF airport parking on-site providers.
 Most of them are within a 10-minute ride on a free SFO shuttle straight to your terminal.